Guide

 Most people get on the ad platforms and start spending straight away but you don't have to.
 There's lots of free value out there.
 Take care of that stuff first.

 Ben Charlton is the owner of Air8 Digital marketing agency, and he also runs an online shop, so he gets to road test his digital marketing tricks every day.
-He says the good news is that free stuff works.
+He says the good news is that organic marketing works.

 How to do digital marketing for free